near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 Each edge has a size of about 400 bytes.
 Let's assume we need to send 1 million edges.
 By sending list of 4 bytes hashes of all known edges on each synchronization we would only need to send `4 MiB` of metadata plus the size of edges that differ.
 This approach would be simpler, but not as efficient in terms of bandwidth.
 That would still be an improvement of having to send just `4 MiB` over `400 MiB` with existing implementation.

-### Simplify routing algorithm exchange.
-In the current design, both peers communicate to each other exchanging messages.
-`A` sends `Ibf` of size `2^k` for even `k`, `B` otherwise.
-It may be easier to maintain the code in the future, if we switch to a server/client model.
-Where `A` does all requests, `B` sends only responses.
-This would increase the number of messages exchanged, but could make it simpler to maintain/debug the code.